cioos-siooc/metadata-entry-form/README.md

 To simplify the local development, we highly recommend to clone the repo locally and integrate it via vscode within the predefined Dev Container.

+To do so, open the repository in vscode and a prompt will appear to allow you to access the container.

 In the container, run the following steps:

 1. Copy `.env.sample` to `.env`